Skagway, Alaska: Personal income

 The median income for a household in the city was $49,375, and the median income for a family was $62,188.
 Males had a median income of $44,583 versus $30,956 for females.
 The per capita income for the city was $27,700.
 About 1.0% of families and 3.7% of the population were below the poverty line, including none of those under age 18 and 4.5% of those age 65 or over.

 Tourism

 Wooden building in the historic center of Skagway.

 Broadway Avenue, in the summer during the tourist season (2017).

 There are visitors to the Klondike Gold Rush National Historical Park and White Pass and Chilkoot Trails.
 Skagway has a historical district of about 100 buildings from the gold rush era.
-It receives about a million tourists annually, most of whom (about three quarters) come on cruise ships.
+In 2025, Skagway had 2,025,841 tourists visit, most of whom (1.3 million) came on cruise ships.
 The White Pass and Yukon Route operates its narrow-gauge train around Skagway during the summer months, primarily for tourists.
 The WPYR also ships copper ore from the interior.
 The Days of '98 Show is performed in Skagway's Fraternal Order of Eagles Hall.